sarahdurks/new-password-generator/README.md

+## Current Status
+Still not functional, so will complete ReadMe when less broken Deviates from prompt() request with on-page inputs Think it starts breaking down at relationship between slider and number input (which don't align like they should

 ## User Story
 > AS AN employee with access to sensitive data
 > I WANT to randomly generate a password that meets certain criteria